COVID-19 (Novel Coronavirus) - Information and Updates

 - If you are nearing the expiration date, given the current COVID-19 situation you can extend this for an additional 90 days.
+Those who have already applied and been granted a POE extension are now eligible to apply for a second extension.
 If you are on a IEP program please contact IEP for the best way to do this.

-- Please note once a letter is issued under the program, it is considered a participation and an issued letter cannot be cancelled.
+- Please note once a letter is issued, it is considered a visa participation and an issued letter cannot be cancelled.

 I haven’t yet received my Port of Entry Letter yet

-- Processing of existing applications and invitation rounds on the IEC website are currently on hold due to COVID-19.
+- Processing of existing applications on the IEC website are currently delayed due to COVID-19.

-- You are still able to enter the pool for application.
+- You are still able to enter the pool for an application.

-- We will provide an update on social media and via email as soon as processing and invitation rounds are resumed.
+- We will provide an update here and on social media as soon as invitation rounds are resumed.